gbmhunter/blog/content/pages/electronics/components/diodes/tvs-diodes/_index.md

 <td >\( V \)
 </td>

-<td >This is the reverse voltage that the diode can withstand without drawing “any” current.
+<td >This is the reverse voltage that the diode can withstand without drawing "any" current.
 This is one of the most important parameters, as you usually match this voltage to the maximum operating voltage of the wire you are connecting it to.
 Note that there is a small amount of current drawn at this voltage, this is called the reverse leakage current.
 </td>
 </tr>
 </tbody>